Last Upated: January 11, 2023

 Open enrollment is an important form of public school choice.
 It allows parents to choose public schools outside of their assigned neighborhood.
 That way, families can choose the best free public school for their child, even if it’s not in their zip code.

-According to the National Center for Education Statistics, there are more than 13,400 public school districts in the U.S. And, there are more than 3.1 million teachers in public schools.
+According to the National Center for Education Statistics, there are more than 13,300 public school districts in the U.S. And, there are more than 3.8 million full and part-time teachers in public schools.

 Often, your zip code determines what school district you are in.
 If you are unsure, you can search for your school district.
 Once you know your district, you can visit the district website to find your assigned school.
 Don’t forget that there may be open enrollment options that allow you to attend any school in the district, or even schools outside of the district!